fitztrev/rosen-score/CONTRIBUTING.md

     1. Win a game in each variant consecutively?
     1. position from Searching for Bobby Fischer https://www.youtube.com/watch?v=W6poPAiBsLc
     1. something to do with both players having less than 1 second and playing N moves? https://www.youtube.com/watch?v=kMj0tBELSd8
+    1. Opponent fails to checkmate with Bishop+Knight.
+Game ends in 50 move rule draw
+    1. Traps like the Englund Gambit trap or Tennison Gambit trap where you win the queen
+    1. From feedback form:
+        1. suggestion: crazy time scramble: both players have less than 1 second and after 30 moves I win by time
+        1. "Setup for the next game" trophy - 1st rank is restored late in the game?

 1. Improve development process
     - I keep a local copy of all of Eric's games as well as other notable players (Chess-Network, etc)